WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

 ![Trie](https://upload.wikimedia.org/wikipedia/commons/thumb/b/be/Trie_example.svg/400px-Trie_example.svg.png)

 They're usually used for quick lookups, generally autocomplete fields and IP address lookups.
+Assuming a trie was balanced, what would be the average lookup time for a value?

 ### Sets